auth0/docs/webapi.md

 For this example, we will use the empty MVC4 Empty Template.
 Select __"FILE -> New project -> ASP.NET MVC 4 Web Application -> Empty"__

-Once the default template unfolds, you can create a new Controller that derives from `ApiController`.
+Once the default template unfolds, create a new Controller that derives from `ApiController`.

     public class CustomersController : ApiController
     {